-Congratulations on making a decision to work and settle in Germany with your family.
+Congratulations on making the decision to work and settle in Germany with your family.

 If you are wondering how you can get a job in Germany while you are still in India, then you might want to read this article first – Jobs in Germany for Indians.
 4 proven ways